Lazy-Rabbit-2001/Godot-4-Interface/README.md

 var object: Object = interface.get_object()
 ```

+## Known Issues
+Due to performance problems, if you don't implement all methods from an interface, no errors will be thrown.
+This is impossible to fix since method checking in `_init()` on each instance (especially when instances is of dozens) will take longer time than one without the checking.
+So it's allowed to partially implement, but also required to remember which methods are implemented and which are not.

 ## Credits
 Siobhan: Inspiration provider to this addon because of his video about making an interface.